 Sight For All completed a 12-month fellowship training in glaucoma for Dr Khamphoua at NOC in September 2014.

-Dr Phayvanh is currently undertaking our fellowship in paediatric ophthalmology.
+Dr Phayvanh completed a Fellowship in paediatric ophthalmology.

-Drs Siphett and Phoumpanya are currently undertaking our fellowship in ophthalmic plastic surgery.
+Drs Siphett and Phoumpanya completed a Fellowship in ophthalmic plastic surgery.

-Dr Khamkoune is currently undertaking our fellowship in medical and surgical management of diseases of the retina.
+Dr Khamkoune undertook a Fellowship in medical and surgical management of diseases of the retina.

-Sight For All are currently training ophthalmologists from Luang Prabang, Champasak and Savannakhet Eye Centres in the medical management of diabetic retinopathy.
+Sight For All trained ophthalmologists from Luang Prabang, Champasak and Savannakhet Eye Centres in the medical management of diabetic retinopathy.

 Sight For All provides diagnostic and surgical equipment to NOC, Lao’s national teaching centre in Vientiane.